Computer with Firefox, Chrome or other browser that supports the Metamask wallet

 0.1% Transaction Fees

-50% of the transaction fees will be deposited into the Insurance Fund to cover unexpected losses resulting during trading on Perpetual Protocol.
-The remaining transaction fees are shared with stakers based on their contribution to the Staking Pool.
+Transaction fees are deposited into the Insurance Fund to cover unexpected losses to the exchange resulting during trading on Perpetual Protocol.

 Fees and fee allocation can be adjusted through governance to keep the protocol competitive in the market.